 Step 4: Under HTTP Listener TLS configuration, provide Keystore configuration parameters to apply HTTPS secured protocol policy.

 The Keystore contains private keys and is essential only when a server is running on an SSL connection.
-Store public keys and the certificates issued from the certificate authority.
+Store public keys and the certificates issued by the certificate authority.
 Here, the focus is on the process of using the Keystore configuration.

 Under HTTP Listener TLS Keystore configuration, pass Keystore type, location of the Keystore authenticated file (like .JKS file if Type=JKS) and other parameters.

 The Mule application is now ready to provide HTTPS-based Listener service for all requests which are using this HTTPS configuration.
 Test this process using the application URL: https://localhost:8082/testPath.
-The below screenshot illustrates the request submitted successfully.
+The screenshot below illustrates the request submitted successfully.

 Process for Applying and Enabling Spring Authentication of HTTPS Requests